 “Of course kiddo.
 We’re just making sure, that’s all.” and he put in his headphones and I turned up my car stereo to drown out the worried thoughts.

 1017am Monday morning

 We were early.
 And the parking lot was packed, which is rare.
 I parked in the last spot available all the way down the lot.
 In 12 years I’ve never seen it this packed.
 It does not bode well for my day, and I recognize this and accept that what will be, will be.

 “Hi,” I said to the receptionist, smiling.
 “We’re early, 1030 check in for Matthew.”
 I handed her my insurance and ID and she looked grateful that I had my shit together.
 “Oh honey.
-You have no idea how close I am to going bat shit fucking crazy!”
+You have no idea.”
 I thought to myself, still smiling and keeping up the facade of a well organized and completely together mother of a perfectly fine 12 year old boy.
 Sigh.
-Apperances can be exhausting.
+Appearances can be exhausting.
 She checked us in and confirmed what I could see.
 “It’s kind of crazy today, we’re down to one provider.
 She’s working very hard to keep up, but you may experience a longer than normal wait.”
 Fucking wonderful, I thought.
-“Okay, no worries,” I said, and went and sat down next to Matthew.
+“Okay, no worries,” I said out loud, and went and sat down next to Matthew.